Graphegon/pygraphblas/README.md

 references below.

-While it is my goal to make it so that pygraphblas works with any GraphBLAS implementation, it currently only works with SuiteSparse v3.3.0.
-SuiteSparse provides several "extension" features and pre-packaged objects that are very useful for pygraphblas.
-If there is a GraphBLAS implementation you would like to see support for in pygraphblas, please consider sending me a pull request.
+While it is my goal to make it so that pygraphblas works with any GraphBLAS implementation, it currently only works with SuiteSparse.
+SuiteSparse is currently the only realistically usable GraphBLAS implementation, and additionally it provides several "extension" features and pre-packaged objects that are very useful for pygraphblas.
+If there is a GraphBLAS implementation you would like to see support for in pygraphblas, please consider creating an issue for it for discussion and/or sending me a pull request.

 # Intro